• Skip to main content

 Notes

-• You can make 4 larger sized patties instead of 8 smaller one, especially if you are planning to make breakfast sandwiches with them.
+• You can make 4 larger-sized patties instead of 8 smaller ones, especially if you are planning to make breakfast sandwiches with them.
 Do increase baking time to 30 minutes to make sure that they are properly cooked through.

-Reheating - Let frozen TVP breakfast sausages thaw completely in the fridge overnight or on countertop for a few hours before reheating.
-You can either bake them in the oven for 6-8 minutes at 200C / 400F, or pan-fry them for roughly 5 minutes on each side.
+Reheating - Let frozen vegan sausage patties thaw completely in the fridge overnight or on the countertop for a few hours before reheating.
+You can either bake them in the oven for 6-8 minutes at 200C/400F or pan-fry them for roughly 5 minutes on each side.

 Nutrition